 The Guinness Choir was established in 1951 by Victor Leeson, who was, at that time, a young member on the management staff of the Guinness Brewery in Dublin.
 The members of the Choir were also Guinness employees.
 The Choir (initially known as the St James’s Gate Musical Society) gave its first performance when the Rupert Guinness Hall was opened in May 1951.

 The Choir subsequently became known as the Guinness Choir, and has been at the forefront of choral music in Ireland for over 65 years.
-Victor Leeson conducted the Choir from its foundation in 1951 until 1984.
-He was truly inspirational in the growth and direction of the Choir, and early performances included the great oratorios of Bach and Handel, many of which were performed in Dublin for the first time.
-As well as Bach and Handel, the Choir’s repertoire now encompasses many of the choral works of all the major composers from the 17th to 20th centuries, including Britten, Stravinsky, Pärt, Mahler and Verdi.
+Victor Leeson, a self-taugh musical scholar, conducted the Choir from its foundation in 1951 until 1984.
+He was truly inspirational in the growth and direction of the Choir.
+Early performances included the great oratorios of Bach and Handel, many of which were performed in Dublin for the first time.
+The choir’s repertoire now encompasses many of the choral works of all the major composers from the 17th to 20th centuries, including Britten, Stravinsky, Pärt, Mahler and Verdi.

 On Victor Leeson’s retirement in 1984, John Dexter was appointed as Musical Director.
 The Choir gave many notable performances under his direction, including the Irish premiere of Andrew Lloyd Webber’s Requiem.